-Figure 4 plots the percentage of municipalities that filed ACFRs and reported on their tax incentives in each year.
+Figure 4 plots the percentage of municipalities that filed CAFRs and reported on their tax incentives in each year.
 First, note that the policy change certainly increased transparency: almost half of all municipalities reported their tax incentives publicly by 2018, while virtually none had done so as of 2015.
-Second, note that the vast majority of municipalities did not update their incentive reporting until the release of their 2017 ACFR.
+Second, note that the vast majority of municipalities did not update their incentive reporting until the release of their 2017 CAFR.
 This is not indicative of noncompliance; governments were required to begin reporting in accordance with GASB 77 in fiscal years that began after December 15, 2015, which for almost all municipalities would have been the 2017 fiscal year.
-However, it raises the possibility that-despite the fact that incentive deals that were made in 2016 would need to be reported on the 2017 ACFR-municipal governments did not change their behavior until they first began actually complying with the new rule.
-Our survey results of local government official and municipal finance officers in 2021 and elite interviews conducted in 2022, outlined in the next sections, suggest that noncompliance remains a serious concern.
+However, it raises the possibility that-despite the fact that incentive deals that were made in 2016 would need to be reported on the 2017 CAFR-municipal governments did not change their behavior until they first began actually complying with the new rule.
+To investigate this possibility, we plan to acquire IncentiveFlow data from 2017 and 2018 and use it to extend our analysis.
+For example, we can examine how incentive spending changes around two new potentially important cutoffs: the beginning of the 2017 fiscal year, and the release of the 2017 CAFR.